wilsonmar/wilsonmar.github.io/_posts/2018-10-02-contribute.md

 The diagram here illustrates, on one page, how the various pieces fit together.

-Your first exposure to Salesforce is likly the <a target="_blank" href="https://trailhead.salesforce.com/">Salesforce Trailhead website https://trailhead.salesforce.com</a> which provides anyone a free Trailhead account with up to 5 "hands-on org" in a "playground" to use while taking learning modules.
+Your first exposure to Salesforce is likely the <a target="_blank" href="https://trailhead.salesforce.com/">Salesforce Trailhead website https://trailhead.salesforce.com</a> which provides anyone a free Trailhead account with up to 5 "hands-on org" in a "playground" to use while taking learning modules.
 The <a target="_blank" href="https://trailhead.salesforce.com/sample-gallery">sample gallery</a> developed by Salesforce Developer Evangelists can be loaded as Dev orgs through the <strong>App Exchange</strong>.
 Sample packages are "unmanaged" and can be altered when installed.
 There are also <strong>managed</strong> packages (such as the Non-Profit Success Pack) from Salesforce partners.

 Each org (database) contains two types of information: master data values such as customer names and <strong>metadata</strong> (Apex coding, form layouts, and other configurations).